Severe Thunderstorm Warning issued for Jackson County

-The National Weather Service has issued a Severe Thunderstorm Warning for Northern Jackson County in northeastern Alabama and Southeastern Franklin County in Middle Tennessee until 7:15 p.m.
+The National Weather Service has issued a Severe Thunderstorm Warning for Northwestern Jackson County in northeastern Alabama and Southeastern Franklin County in Middle Tennessee until 5 a.m.

-At 623 PM CDT, a severe thunderstorm was located near Skyline, or 7 miles northwest of Scottsboro, moving northeast at 50 mph.
+At 426 AM CDT, a severe thunderstorm was located near New Market, or 11 miles east of Moores Mill, moving east at 70 mph.

-IMPACT...People and animals outdoors will be injured.
-Expect hail damage to roofs, siding, windows, and vehicles.
-Expect wind damage to roofs, siding, and trees.

 Locations impacted include...
-Scottsboro, Bridgeport, Stevenson, Hollywood, Skyline, Anderson, Pleasant Groves, Hytop, Bass and Martintown.
+Stevenson, Skyline, Anderson, Hytop, Bass, Francisco, Princeton, Jericho, Estillfork and Hollytree.

 Turn to WAAY 31 for everything you need to know to stay safe during severe weather.
 Chief Meteorologist Kate McKenna will provide you with the most accurate information on storms by using our StormTracker Early Warning Radar Network.